 These essentials are excused from seizing under the provincial law (the Execution Act):

 Your spouse/common-law would not be affected by your Bankruptcy unless they have co-signed or is a guarantor for your account(s).
-During your Free Consultation with EmpireOne you can discuss which accounts may be connected to someone else.
+During your Free Consultation on bankruptcy with EmpireOne in Ottawa, you can discuss which accounts may be connected to someone else.

-A vehicle for example, will not be affected if there is continuous financing payments made and no large down payment made.
+A vehicle, for example, will not be affected if there are continuous financing payments made and no large down payment made.

 A 1st time Bankrupt with no surplus income would be in Bankruptcy for 9 months.